 MALE: Thank you.
 All of you.

 JOHN: I tell you what, let’s just go right through this group, too.
 We have Rufus.

 And my wife and I felt led to leave the Pentecostal church in 1977, and we were looking for a church home.
-And God had given me a real love for His Word and a lot of questions about some of the things that Pentecostals were teaching.
-And I just couldn’t find any answers, and I got tired of going to church services where the Pastors hadn’t prepared, and just didn’t feel like getting up early Sunday morning to hear some guy talk for 20 minutes.
+And God had given me a real love for His Word and a lot of questions about some of the things that Pentecostals were teaching, and I just couldn’t find any answers.
+And I got tired of going to church services where the Pastors hadn’t prepared, and just didn’t feel like getting up early Sunday morning to hear some guy talk for 20 minutes.

-So my wife and I visited on a Sunday night, and John was preaching Zachariah, and he mentioned that night that in preparation for that sermon, he’d consulted 13 different commentaries and studied many hours.
-And I listened and I felt like I was really being fed from the Word, being taught God’s Word.
-And I thought wow, this is - this is a place where the Lord wants me.
+So my wife and I visited on a Sunday night and John was preaching from Zachariah.
+And he mentioned that night that in preparation for that sermon, he’d consulted 13 different commentaries and studied many hours.
+And I – I listened and I felt like I was really being fed from the Word, being taught God’s Word.
+And I thought wow, this is - this is the place where the Lord wants me.